biodatalab/iModMix/README.md

 ![](https://github.com/user-attachments/assets/eba0c466-f03f-4bde-bbcf-63956e04cd15)

 Displays the list of features within a Data 1 module that is highly correlated with a Data 2 module.
-The Data 1 module ID is specified first, followed by the list of constituent fetures.
+The Data 1 module ID is specified first, followed by the list of constituent features.
 This information facilitates further pathway analysis and provides valuable insights into the relationships between features.

-The full .csv file of the list of metabolites to perform pathway analysis further can be downloaded at the bottom of the table.
+The full .csv file of the list of features from the Data 1 module can be downloaded at the bottom of the table.

 ![](https://github.com/user-attachments/assets/92fe0169-138b-4410-bdca-2d48f5719fa5)

-Statistical analysis by Students t-test compares phenotypes chosen from a drop-down menu.
-The features of top correlated module, determined previously, are used as predictors.
+Statistical analysis by Students t-test compares phenotypes chosen from a drop-down menu to generate boxplots.
+The features of the top correlated modules, determined previously, are used as predictors.
 The user can also specify a significance threshold for the p-value, with the default set to 0.05.
-It returns a boxplot

 * Class: Lists the two levels of the phenotypes being compared.
 If there are more than two levels, it compares one level against the others.
-Dots marking outliers and a legend describing the compared phenotype.
+Dots mark outliers and a legend is provided for the compared phenotypes.

 ![](https://github.com/user-attachments/assets/9cad9a8f-cec8-4723-b871-fe99344e3ee0)